stackhpc/skampi/docs/src/environments.rst

 ----------------
 In the test environment, the helm chart pull policy for the docker images must be “Always” and the image tag must be "latest".
 A trigger must be defined for every Gitlab repository so that when the pipeline succeeded, it triggers the pipeline of the SKAMPI repository.

+The branch for this environment is the master.

 A trigger example is the following one:

 .. code-block:: console